Bombg/OnyfansLoot/README.md

     - Keeps track of dropped items that are on any players list and who got that item
     - Keeps track of all raid drops
     - Export these with the '/of export' or '/of export help' command
+- Syncs the list with other raid members who are also on the loot list and have active lists

 ## Screenshots & Gifs
 - Holding Alt over an inventory item